rishab-sharma183/syntaxv6.1hackathon/README.md

 - We weren't able to get a greater number of days for the future forecast because we are making this project without any expenses.

 # To access the main website, go to the link below
+## Note: You need to look at it through this link as it won't work when run locally on a computer!
 ## https://hackathondps.pythonmage.repl.co

 ### Thank you for visiting,
 #### Regards, Rishab Sharma and Hanif Patel of Boston World School